krahets/hello-algo/en/docs/chapter_sorting/quick_sort.md

 <p align="center"> Figure 11-8 &nbsp; Sentinel partitioning steps </p>

-After sentinel partitioning is complete, the original array is divided into three parts: left sub-array, pivot, right sub-array, satisfying "any element in left sub-array $\leq$ pivot $\leq$ any element in right sub-array".
-Therefore, we next only need to sort these two sub-arrays.
+After sentinel partitioning, the original array is divided into three parts: the left sub-array, the pivot, and the right sub-array, such that "any element in the left sub-array $\leq$ the pivot $\leq$ any element in the right sub-array".
+Therefore, we only need to sort the two sub-arrays next.

 !!! note "Divide-and-conquer strategy of quick sort"